esa-codes/hype/README.md

 ## Notes

 ### Regarding Updates
-> Place any custom Hyprland config changes in `.config/hypr/custom`.
+> Place any custom Hyprland config changes in `.config/hypr/custom` and then comment out the old configuration in `.config/hypr/hyprland.conf`.
 > These files are **not overwritten** by the update process.
 Otherwise you **will** lose your configuration changes after updating.
-> This is also where resolution, keyboard, cursor, and input settings now live.

 ### For Nvidia users:
 - Uncomment the lines found in ~/.config/hypr/custom/env.conf